2600hz/monster-ui/docs/codingStandards.md

 ##### Naming

-- HTML tags and attributes should be lowercase.
+- HTML tags and attributes should be lowercased.
 - Classes attributes should be lowercased, each word separated by a dash.
 - Ids attributes should be lowercased, each word separated by an underscore.